Bonus report: Cuban debt –

 Defaulted sovereign debt can be a lucrative asset class, but most investors have no idea it even exists.
 This report makes for a fascinating case study, and it will provide you with a good understanding of the key issues.
 Its lessons may be applied to other, more liquid situations with more liquid and easier-to-access trading, such as Venezuelan debt (which this website might report about in the future).

-Since it's currently very difficult to invest in Cuban debt, I am making this one of my two annual "Bonus Reports".
+Since it's currently very difficult to invest in Cuban debt, I am making this a "Bonus Report".
 It doesn't count towards the ten investment ideas that I deliver to my Members every year.

 Connoisseurs of the exotic and the obscure – read on!